pipeline-components/eslint/README.md

 ## Usage

-The image has for running eslint in a small container and supporting all of the default eslint recipes
+The image is for running eslint, eslint is installed in /app/ in case you need to customize the install before usage

 ## Examples